 DT Three and Four- Year-Olds Personal, Social and Emo- tional Development Select and use activities and resources, with help when needed.
 This helps them to achieve a goal they have chosen or one which is suggested to them.
 Physical Development Use large-muscle movements to wave flags and streamers, paint and make marks.
 Choose the right resources to carry out their own plan. • Use one-handed tools and equipment, for example, making snips in paper with scissors.
-Understanding the World • Explore how things work.
+Understanding the World • Explore how thingswork.
 Expressive Arts and Design Make imaginative and complex 'small worlds' with blocks and construction kits, such as a city with different buildings and a park.
 Explore different materials freely, in order to develop their ideas about how to use them and what to make.
 Develop their own ideas and then decide which materials to use to express them.
 Create closed shapes with continuous lines, and begin to use these shapes to represent ob- jects.

-BRLCK Reception Physical Development Progress towards a more fluent style of moving, with developing control and grace. motor skills so that the safely and confidently. y can use a range of Use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor.
-Expressive Arts and D Explore, use and refine a variety of artistic effects to express their ideas and feelings.
+Reception Physical Development Progress towards a r developing control a Develop their small r tools competently, s Use their core musc when sitting at a tak Progress towards a more fluent style of moving, with developing control and grace.
+Develop their small motor skills so that they can use a range of tools competently, safely and confidently.
+Use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor.
+Expressive Arts and Design Explore, use and ref their ideas and feeli Return to and build o and developing their Create collaborative Explore, use and refine a variety of artistic effects to express their ideas and feelings.
 Return to and build on their previous learning, refining ideas and developing their ability to represent them.
-Create collaborative ely, sharing ideas, resou irces and skills.
-Strands/concepts/big Ideas for your subjec area • 5 TEXTILES COOKING AND NUTRITION Evaluation Year 1 3,510(113) Key Stage 1 end point ts Explore and use mechanisms [for example, levers, sliders, wheels and axles], in their products.
+Create collaboratively, sharing ideas, resources and skills.
+Strands/concepts/big Ideas for your subjec area g STRUCTURES ct (sometimes including electrical systems) MECHANISMS TEXTILES COOKING AND NUTRITION Evaluation Year 1 - Key Stage 1 end point ts Explore and use mechanisms [for example, levers, sliders, wheels and axles], in their products.
 Use the basic principles of a healthy and varied diet To prepare dishes understand where food comes from.
 Explore and evaluate a range of existing products.
 Evaluate their ideas and products against design criteria.
 Skills to be taught Designing a moving story book for a given audience.
 Designing a vehicle that includes wheels, axles and Measure and weigh food items using non-standard measures (e.g. spoons and cups).
-Describe how an existing product works (e.g. 'the toy moves when I turn the handle'). foods.
+Describe the texture of foods.
+Describe how an existing product works (e.g. 'the toy moves when I turn the handle').